wangkuiyi/dockerize-devbox/README.md

 - You can run the `docker` command in the container.
 - You can sudo in the container.

+TODO:

+- Access CUDA on the host from the container.

 ## Qucik Start

 To run the pre-built Docker image, type the following command.